mikesmallhelp/padel-ranking/README.md

 You need your .env file for local development.
 This file is in .gitignore file and is not put in the Git.

-Copy .env-example file and you get .env file for the local development.
+Copy from [.env-example](.env-example) file and you get your .env file for the local development.
 Change your values in the file.

 #### auth0 account

-Register to auth0, follow the instructions in the [auth0 Next.js guide](https://auth0.com/docs/quickstart/webapp/nextjs/01-login) and download your auth0 sample application to get your auth0 enviroment variables.
+Register to auth0, follow the instructions in the [auth0 Next.js guide](https://auth0.com/docs/quickstart/webapp/nextjs/01-login) and download your auth0 sample application to get your personal auth0 enviroment variable values.

 ### Installation